 In fact, disposable gloves are available in a variety of options, each made with their own distinct purposes in mind.
 Since 20% of on-the-job accidents involve hand injuries, selecting the proper type is essential to safeguarding your teams’ well-being.

-Two of the most common places where disposable gloves are used are cleanrooms and environments where medical exams take place, such as doctors’ offices.
+Cleanrooms and doctors offices are two common places where disposable gloves are used.
 Here, we’ll discuss the key differences between cleanroom gloves and exam gloves to illustrate the importance of selecting the right type.

 Work areas that must remain free from contaminants like dust are known as clean environments (AKA Cleanrooms, or Controlled Environments).
 It’s also critical for these spaces to be free of other pollutants, including chemical vapors, aerosol particles, airborne microbes, and even static electricity.
 Most often, these special locations are found within companies that manufacture electronic components, as intricate and sensitive parts such as microchips could become compromised if exposed to any contaminants.
 Other industries in which cleanrooms are used include pharmaceuticals, scientific research, and aerospace semiconductor engineering.